 - Spa: 2 spa treatment rooms and in-room massage available.
 Guests of Katikies have access to the larger spa at their sister property Katikies Kirini, just a 7-minute walk east.

 - Fitness Center: No gym onsite, but guests here have free access to the gym at Katikies Kirini.

 - For Disabled Guests: This is a caldera hotel with a lot of stairs throughout.
 There are two elevators but they do not serve every floor.
 Guests with mild mobility issues will be fine staying in one of the rooms on a higher floor with fewer steps, but it is not suitable for those in wheelchairs.

 - Activities: Exclusive activities are available through the Katikies Club for an additional fee: wine tasting, caldera cruises (catamaran, speed boat, or Riva boat), VIP access to the archaeological site, car tours of the island, private dining, exclusive spa treatments, and private transfers with champagne.

-Katikies Hotel – Food and Drink
+Katikies – Food and Drink

 - Breakfast: Complimentary breakfast is served daily with a varied buffet supplemented by an a la carte menu.
 Breakfast can also be ordered ahead and delivered to your room at no additional cost.

 Katikies – Rooms

 - Room Types: Double Room • Junior Suite • Senior Suite • Superior Suite • Honeymoon Suite with Open Air Jetted Tub • Katikies Suite with Open Air Jetted Tub • Master Suite with Private Plunge Pool